-The Highland Township Well Water Supply System is routinely monitored in accordance with the Safe Drinking Water Act (SDWA) for contaminants in your drinking water.
+The White Eagle Well Water Supply System is routinely monitored, in accordance with the Safe Drinking Water Act (SDWA), for contaminants in your drinking water.
 The following tables show the results of our monitoring for the period of January 1 to December 31, 2023.
 In addition, other test results are shown for the year they were required, since annual testing is not required for some contaminants.
 The most recent test date for the detected contaminant is listed in the table.
+The Maximum Contaminant Level (MCL) is the highest level of a contaminant that is allowed in drinking water and is set at a very stringent level.
+To understand the possible health effects described for many regulated constituents, a person would have to drink two liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

-Unregulated contaminants are those for which the Environmental Protection Agency (EPA) has not established drinking water standards.
+Iron is removed from the water prior to entering the distribution system.
+Chlorine is added to the water as part of the treatment process and as required by EGLE.Unregulated contaminants are those for which the Environmental Protection Agency (EPA) has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
+As you can see by the tables, the system had no violations.
+We are proud that your drinking water meets or exceeds all Federal and State requirements.
+The EPA has determined that your water is safe at the levels detected.